 - Tall fescue – 2-4 pounds

 Take care not to overfeed your client’s lawn thinking that more is better, as this can result in a major growth spurt or the turf being “burned” from the overdose of nitrogen.

 You should use fertilizers with little to no phosphorus unless a soil test indicates otherwise.
 Avoid using the “winterizer” fertilizers until late October or early November.

 Slow-release nitrogen is advised for fall fertilization to ensure uniform growth over a long period of time while reducing the chance of burning.
-If customers are wanting a quick green up in the fall, you can opt for a fertilizer that has a mix of quick-release and slow-release nitrogen, so the grass will green faster and stay that way longer.
+If customers want a quick green-up in the fall, you can opt for a fertilizer that has a mix of quick-release and slow-release nitrogen, so the grass will green faster and stay that way longer.

 Never fertilize lawns before heavy rainfall to prevent the chance of runoff.
 Even if the lawn is wet, wait until the grass is dry, otherwise, the fertilizer left on the blades can burn the turf.